zhiming99/rpc-frmwrk/README.md

 Please refer to this article [`How to build rpc-frmwrk`](https://github.com/zhiming99/rpc-frmwrk/wiki/How-to-build-%60rpc-frmwrk%60) for details.

 ---
+[`Fri 11 Sep 2020 08:25:18 PM Beijing`]
+1. Encountered some concurrent bugs, and fixed some of them.
+There are still some bugs known to fix, which should be easier than the ones already fixed this week.

 [`Wed 02 Sep 2020 07:30:53 PM Beijing`]
 1. fixed many bugs, and the test case `sftest` has passed.
 There are still some test cases to go.
 Kerberos support is almost ready.